Out of Office

 Life moves fast.
 So fast, many of us forget to take a day off, leaving our hard-earned vacation days on the table.
 A recent survey by Qualtrics found that only 27% of working Americans use all of their paid vacation time, and those who do typically stay connected despite their “out of office” reply, which often leads to burnout, fatigue and a dip in creativity.

-So how can we take back our precious time off and enjoy ourselves more in 2023?
+So how can we take back our precious time off and enjoy ourselves more in the new year?
 With some good old-fashioned planning!
 With a bit of preparation, savvy travelers can extend weekend getaways with shouldering holidays, scope out the best hotel rates and curate awesome itineraries that make every minute of PTO count.
 Meaning when vacation time rolls around, all that’s left to do is kick back and have some fun.

 WINTER